 We evaluate the performance of our off-line MBVMP algorithm under three groups of simulations on the total completion time.
-We use mathematical abstraction to describe the physical meaning of PM's capacity and VM's resource demand.
-The measuring unit of resources is unit slot, which could be easily interpreted to real configuration.
+We use mathematical abstraction to describe the physical meaning of PM capacity and VM resource demand.
+The measuring unit of resources is the unit slot, which could be easily interpreted to real configuration.
 For instance, one unit slot for Amazon S3 could be interpreted as unit storage space for renting.
 The set of each element in completion time matrix $[t{ij}]$ is randomly generated.

-1) Simulation Settings:
+(1) Simulation settings

-- Group 1: We deploy PMs' numbers N=100,150 and 200.
-We set all PMs' resource capacity range [150,150] and all the VMs' resource demand range [10,100], which conforms to the real proportional relationship. - Group 2: We deploy all VMs' resource demand ranges [10,50], [10,100], [10,150].
-We set PMs' number N=150 and all PMs' current capacity range [150,150]. - Group 3: We deploy all PMs' current capacity ranges [50,150], [100,150], [150,150].
-We set PMs' number N=100 and all VMs' resource demand range [10,100].

-2) Simulations Results: Results for three groups of simulations are shown in Figs. 7, 8 and 9.
-From Figs. 7, 8 and 9, we can see that under all settings of the number of PMs, our MBVMP algorithm could achieve a significantly higher total completion time than the other two heuristic algorithms.
+- Group 1: We deploy PMs' numbers N = 100, 150 and 200.
+We set all PMs' resource capacity range [150,150] and all the VMs' resource demand range [10,100], which conforms to the real proportional relationship. - Group 2: We deploy all VMs' resource demand ranges [10,50], [10,100] and [10,150].
+We set PMs' number N = 150 and all PMs' current capacity range [150,150]. - Group 3: We deploy all PMs' current capacity ranges [50,150], [100,150] and [150,150].
+We set PMs' number N = 100 and all VMs' resource demand range [10,100]. - (2) Simulations results: Results for three groups of simulations are shown in Figures 7-9.
+From these figures, we can see that under all settings of the number of PMs, our MBVMP algorithm could achieve a significantly higher total completion time than the other two heuristic algorithms.
 Besides that, we could still have the following observations: